gutten-avo/my-portfolio/README.md

 # Gutten Avo Portofolio Website
-This is my portofolio website, you can access here https://gutten-avo.github.io/MyPortofolio/
+This is my portofolio website, you can access here for live preview https://gutten-avo.github.io/MyPortofolio/